vernisaz/simcom/doc/PIs.md

 You can also add the path to **rb** in the *PATH* environment variable.

 ## Building Rust apps
 All my Rust applications have a web UI.
-Therefore first application will be a web server.
+Therefore, first application will be a web server.

-Clone the following repositories in the *projects*,
+Start with cloning the following repositories in the *projects*,

 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)
 - [SimThreadPool](https://github.com/vernisaz/simtpool)
 - [SimWeb](https://github.com/vernisaz/simweb)

-And them run **rb** in every of them.
+And then run **rb** in every of them.
 It will build required common crates.

-The crates are actually required to build a web server, and can be use in other applications.
+The crates are actually required to build a web server, and can be used in other applications too.

 ### SimHTTP